sa-mh/QA-DevOps-Proj/README.md

 Jenkins jobs,
 Pytest,
 Use of the RDS's,
-AWS CLI on the jenkins machine.
+AWS CLI on the jenkins machine,
+Add user to docker group.

 Stretch goals:
 Pytest on the second VM